-Divorce doesn’t yield winners and losers, just people that have endured a very difficult process.
+Divorce doesn’t yield winners and losers, just people who have endured a very difficult process.
 Chances are, you will not walk away with everything you want, whether you reach an agreement with your spouse or a judge makes the decisions.

 Litigating divorce related issues is not only financially expensive, but has an emotional toll as well.
 At a high level, divorce is about compromise — whether is it found by agreement or ultimately ordered by a judge.

 Therefore, it is best to be open and focus on a “compromise” mindset so your expectations are appropriately managed.
-A path forward to realize your goals may be mediation or arbitration.

 An experienced divorce attorney will help evaluate all the available dispute resolution options and find the best process for you to achieve best results, but having the “right” mindset in divorce comes from you.